neondatabase/website/content/docs/extensions/pg_embedding.md

 CREATE TABLE documents(id BIGSERIAL PRIMARY KEY, embedding real[]);
 ```

-With that in mind, the first step in the migration process is to install the `pg_embedding` extension:
+The first step in the migration process is to install the `pg_embedding` extension:

 ```sql
 CREATE EXTENSION embedding;